 All of these issues have existed for years, and marketers have learned to live with them.
 But Apple’s new Mail Privacy Protection policy might be the final nail in the coffin.
 It’s expected to create a surge of false positives for email marketers, rendering the reliance on the open rate metric problematic.

 While looking at the open rate metric might be a thing of the past, you still need to think about how to get subscribers to open your email.

 How can you raise your rates?

 Look at your emails from your subscribers’ point of view and focus on what they see before they open your email.
 Make sure your subject line clearly communicates that there’s value inside your email.

 Customize your preheader text so it complements your subject line and makes subscribers want to see more.
 Also, let people know who the email is coming from.

-Leverage a Brand Indicators for Message Identification (BIMI) specification to add a visible logo next to your emails in subscribers’ inboxes and experiment with using an individual name versus sending your emails as a brand.
+Leverage a Brand Indicators for Message Identification (BIMI) specification along with other authentication protocols to add a visible logo next to your emails in subscribers’ inboxes and experiment with using an individual name versus sending your emails as a brand.

-Open rates are key data points in your engagement discovery quest.
+Open rates are a stepping stone in your engagement discovery quest.
 Unravel more of the story by looking at these metrics that reveal what your recipients do next: